 It is always essential to consider cost versus functionality.

 Silicone and sealant use different base materials.
-Sealant is acrylic-based and used in construction for sealing gaps and making joints.
-It is important to avoid exposing sealant to water.
+The adhesive is acrylic-based and used in construction for sealing gaps and making joints.
+It is essential to avoid exposing adhesive to water.

-All pure silicone sealants are waterproof and will remain so for up to twenty years.
-However, exposure to some chemicals or excessive heat can damage the silicone and allow moisture through.
+All pure silicone sealants are waterproof and will remain so for twenty years.
+However, exposure to chemicals or excessive heat can damage the silicone and allow moisture.

 Mechanical damage to the sealant is also a potential problem.
 For this reason, spray silicone sealer is often used to repair damaged coatings.

 The composition of sanitary silicone sealant makes it resistant to mold.
-Hence, you will find it in the home as a sealant around sinks, in kitchens, and bathrooms.
+Hence, you will find it as a sealant around sinks, kitchens, and bathrooms in the home.
 When looking for a sanitary silicone sealant, you should consider:

 Anti-mold and mildew properties